javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/files.md

 ## Category Accumulation

-Unlike element descriptors, file descriptors do not stop at the first match. **Every file descriptor whose pattern matches contributes its category**, so a single file can carry several categories at once.
+Unlike element descriptors by default, file descriptors do not stop at the first match. **Every file descriptor whose pattern matches contributes its category**, so a single file can carry several categories at once.

 ```js
 export default [{